 The MVSU office of PMDA is located in the science block of the Fielding L. Wright building.
-The PMDA programs office coordinates the pre-Health Programs (Hps) and pre-Allied Health Program (AHPs).
+The PMDA programs office coordinates the pre-Health Programs (HPs) and pre-Allied Health Program (AHPs).
 The pre-HPs coordinated typically included pre-medicine, pre-dental, and pre-veterinary medicine.
 The pre-AHPs that the office of PMDA coordinates include, but are not limited to, clinical laboratory sciences, cytotechnology, dental hygiene, emergency medical certification, health information management, nursing, occupational therapy, pharmacy, physical therapy, and respiratory therapy, among others.

-The objectives of the MVSU office of PMDA programs are to maximize our students' exposure to pre-HPs and pre-AHPs and consequently increase the number of students going into Hps and AHPs.
+The objectives of the MVSU office of PMDA programs are to maximize our students' exposure to pre-HPs and pre-AHPs and consequently increase the number of students choosing to go into HPs and AHPs.

-The PMDA program laboratory is equipped and poised with tutors, computers, and test-taking training software that help prepare students for taking national standardized tests such as the Medical College Admission Test (MCAT), Dental Admission Test (DAT), and Pharmacy College Admission Test (PCAT).
+The PMDA program laboratory is equipped with computers and tutors.
+It is poised to assist students with test-taking training software that help prepare students for taking of national standardized tests, such as the Medical College Admission Test (MCAT), Dental Admission Test (DAT), and Pharmacy College Admission Test (PCAT).